The Hills @ Harrison Park West

 Walking vs. Cycling activity as posted to Strava.
 Note the heavy activity in the Lincoln Park to Harrison Park area.

-Additionally, West Harrison is quite close to Kickapoo State Park.
+Additionally, Harrison Park West is quite close to Kickapoo State Park.
 This is notable because, according to Singletracks.com, the Kickapoo Mountain Bike Trails are already the #1 destination in Illinois for MTB, with estimates as high as 20k riders per year.
 By usage, this puts Kickapoo in the top 10% of trails worldwide.
-Installation of a bike park, skills facilities, and flow trails on West Harrison property would offer a much needed complement to the current trail system at Kickapoo, and would make Vermilion County a true weekend destination almost immediately.
+Installation of a bike park, skills facilities, and flow trails on Harrison Park West property offers a much needed complement to the current trail system at Kickapoo, and would make Vermilion County a true weekend destination almost immediately.
 Also important to note, the #1 MTB destination in Indiana is Griffin Bike Park in Terre Haute, a mere one hour away from Danville.

 Vision

-VCTA’s vision for West Harrison is to first restore existing historical infrastructure, excluding the facilities of the abandoned Girl Scout Camp for the initial kickoff (but anticipating eventual restoration of these as well).
-There are several points of interest that lie abandoned in the deep, wooded ravines to the northwest of the golf course that we would love to draw attention to once again.
+VCTA’s further vision for Harrison Park West and The Hills is wide-ranging and transformative.
+It includes restoring existing historical infrastructure, including the facilities of the abandoned Girl Scout Camp and the incredible cobblestone bridges and “100 Steps” staircase installed during the latter part of the 1930s under Franklin Roosevelt’s New Deal programs.
 Ultimately, we see potential for a lighted, ADA accessible section of walking path with stunning views of the ravine network to the north side of the property.

-Additionally, there is already and access road to the top of the ridge line on the west side of the river, and a path cut along the ridge.
-We envision these as multi-use paths for all traffic and ADA accessible.
-The ridge path especially has potential for breathtaking views of the river and course below, and could be lighted as well at some point in the future.
+Furthermore, we envision the Valley Rim Trail, the main trail corridor along the hilltop of the North Fork River meander, to be surfaced double track and ADA accessible.
+This ridge path especially has potential for breathtaking views of the river and course below, and could be lighted as well at some point in the future.

 New Trail

-For new trail construction, we’d like to add a multipurpose perimeter path for hikers, runners, and bikers to get the project moving and seeing some use.
-Ultimately we envision being able to build ~3 trail miles to the site, the use of which would likely be mostly mixed, with some discipline specific sections as well.
+For new trail construction, we’ve already added a multipurpose perimeter path for hikers, runners, and bikers to get the project moving and seeing some use.
+Ultimately we envision being able to build ~3 trail miles at the site, the use of which would likely be mostly mixed, with some discipline specific sections as well.
 Prior iterations of Harrison Park featured up to 9 miles of trail, so we feel 3 miles is a reasonable initial goal.

-However, our primary attraction at this site (beyond the gorgeous scenery) is intended to be bike oriented.
-We want to build something a little different from Kickapoo; a “flow” trail.
+Our primary attraction at this site (beyond the gorgeous scenery) is intended to be bike oriented.
+We want to build something a little different from Kickapoo; what’s known as “flow” trails.
 Flow trails are fast and jumpy, featuring interesting technical sections that challenge all skill levels.
 To do this, we plan to utilize the topography of the site, building this flow trail with the landscape using ravines and ridge lines.
 We also intend to make the main trail tread a little more resilient to moisture than nearby Kickapoo so that it can be ridden in a more diverse set of weather conditions.

 Bike Park